hawesie/qualitative-representations-for-robots/call-for-participation-blurb.md

 Submissions should be in AAAI format, no longer than 7 pages, where page 7 must contain only references.

-Submissions should be made via XXX (link to go here).
+Submissions should be made via https://cmt.research.microsoft.com/QRR2014

 For more information see: http://strands-project.eu/qualitative-representations-for-robots.html